linera-io/linera-protocol/README.md

 # Create configuration files for 1000 user accounts.
 # * Private account states are stored in one local wallet `accounts.json`.
-# * `initial_accounts.txt` is used to mint the corresponding initial balances at startup on the server side.
+# * `genesis.txt` is used to mint the corresponding initial balances at startup on the server side.
-./client --committee committee.json --accounts accounts.json --initial-accounts initial_accounts.txt create_initial_accounts 1000 --initial-funding 100
+./client --committee committee.json --accounts accounts.json --genesis genesis.txt create_genesis_config 1000 --initial-funding 100

 # Start servers and create initial accounts in DB
 for I in 1 2 3 4